About this listing

 The Bolinas Museum has top-quality exhibits and a fascinating and informative History Room.
 Musical events often take place in its courtyard.

-Be sure to check out Gospel Flats, a local farm stand, which provides the best and freshest local organic produce.
 On Fridays, Star Route Farms, the oldest organic farm in the state, sells directly to the public as well.
-We also have a unique used bookstore, Michael's, where you can stock up on used books for $(website hidden) $2 apiece!
+We also have a unique used bookstore, Michael's, where you can stock up on used books for $1.to $2 apiece!
 It is next to the Post Office on Brighton Road.
 Our local surf shop around the corner provides lessons and surfing supplies.

 A favorite trail begins at Palomarin parking lot at the end of Mesa Road, with access to Bass Lake, a favored summer swimming spot, Alamere Falls, and Pelican Lake.
 For the intrepid hiker looking for a challenge, these trails can be taken all the way into the northern part of Pt Reyes National Seashore.
 There are hikes of all lengths and difficulty.
 We are glad to advise you.